Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to score more than 45.5 points in three of eight games this season.
+- Clemson and its opponents have combined to score more than 46.5 points in three of eight games this season.

-- The combined points per game average of the two teams, 50.7, is 5.2 points above Saturday's over/under.
+- Louisville and its opponents have combined to score more than 46.5 points in four of seven games this season.

-- These two squads combine to allow 42.4 points per game, 3.1 fewer than this contest's over/under.
+- The two teams combine to average 50.7 points per game, 4.2 more than the over/under in this contest.

+- This contest's total is 4.1 points greater than the 42.4 these two squads combine to surrender per game this season.

-- The Tigers and their opponents have scored an average of 49.0 points per game in 2021, 3.5 more than Saturday's total.
+- Tigers games this season feature an average total of 49.0 points, a number 2.5 points higher than Saturday's over/under.

 Clemson Stats and Trends

-- Thus far this season Clemson has one win against the spread.
+- Clemson has one win against the spread in eight games this year.

-- The Tigers have covered the spread once this season when favored by 4 points or more (in six chances).
+- This season, the Tigers have just one against the spread win in six games as a favorite of 4 points or more.

-- Clemson's games this year have gone over the total in two out of eight opportunities (25%).
+- Clemson's games this year have hit the over on two of eight set point totals (25%).

-- Clemson is 1-1 against the spread and 2-0 overall in games when it records more than 27.1 points.
+- Clemson is 1-1 against the spread and 2-0 overall this season when the team scores more than 27.1 points.

-- Clemson is 0-2 against the spread and 2-0 overall when the team totals over 415.4 yards.
+- Clemson is 0-2 against the spread and 2-0 overall when the team piles up over 415.4 yards.

 - This year, the Tigers have turned the ball over 11 times, while the Cardinals have forced 11.